Hilton Honors Surpass Credit Card Review

 - 4x points on online retail purchases

-- 3x points on everything else
+- 3x points on all other purchases

 When The Usual Advice Doesn't Apply